chaitanyareddyk/LanChat/README.md

 If you have any queries do contact me at: contact@chaitanyareddy.me

-**This is an educational Project and not at all intended for end user usage** **Also this project is in its early beta stage**
+**This is an educational Project and not at all intended for end user usage. ** **Also this project is in its early beta stage**